The 2014 Force for Change grants program is focused on increasing collaboration and efficiencies across the global nonprofit sector.

 2. Focused on creating Salesforce applications that will introduce innovative technologies to accelerate success and positively impact these sectors.

-The call for grant submissions is open through July 14th.
+The call for grant submissions was open through July 14, 2014.

 Mission Asset Fund helps financially excluded communities, particularly low-income and immigrants, become visible, active, successful participants in the U.S. financial mainstream.
 Through their social lending model, Lending Circles built on Salesforce, they provide needed financial education and social loans to those most in need.
 Mission Asset Fund’s grant will help scale Lending Circles in order to make social loans more widely available.